The elephant in the room, the one most people want to hide, but something that 75% of First Responders deal with in their career.

-Now, as a Firefighter Wife whose dealt with her own problems, seeing her Firefighter struggle with PTSD and triggers both at work and at home can be overwhelming.
+Now, as a Firefighter Wife whose dealt with her own problems (mostly due to childhood abuse and extreme childhood stress), seeing her Firefighter struggle with PTSD and triggers both at work and at home can be overwhelming as an adult.

 *** Please note- this is not medical advice, nor to I pretend to know everything about PTSD, mental health, or the education that medical professionals have.
 This is my personal experience with my family and the mental health professionals we have talked to over the years.
 I strongly encourage you to get help if you or a loved one is suffering from PTSD, suicidal thoughts, or you need help.
 For immediate issues, call 911.